~ Qvattorday, 9th of Aprilis, 11831 ~

 The wolf leaned over and sniffed Pierre’s hand, then nudged him so he could get a greeting and a scratch as well.
 Pierre smiled and wondered what Pluta would think of the fée beast.
 As he straightened Pierre noted that the next advisor was at least twice as far away from Elwin as the rest.
 Were they worried about the wolf or the man?

 But he moved to shake Charlot Alexandre’s hand with a smile.
-The heir to the duchy of Diamonds looked much like his sister, the princess—light blonde hair and a soft smile, though his eyes were a hazel instead of her green.
+The heir to the duchy of Diamonds looked much like his sister, the princess—blond hair and a soft smile, though his eyes were a hazel instead of her green.
 Pierre had met him in passing, they were somewhat family, but did not know him very well.
 His attire was a proper black and white.

 “Your future Grace, I thank you for your wish to stay and help before returning to your own lands,” Pierre said.
 Charlot’s parents were still living and so, though he was of-age, he need not take up the title or duties just yet.

 “We will be working together for the good of the kingdom, it is a delight to be your aid until I am a duc myself.”

 The next two men looked very similar in appearance, both with dark brown hair (though one had more of a reddish tint to it than the other), one with eyes of green and the other blue.
 The duc had never met either.